 Water Your Low Water Plants

 Just because a plant is rated to survive “low water” or drought conditions doesn’t mean you shouldn’t water them.
-Wait until the soil is almost dry before you water your succulents. over watering or keeping the soil constantly moist is a recipe for plant rot.
-Low water doesn’t mean NO water.
-Remember that.
+Wait until the soil is almost dry before you water your succulents.
+Over watering or keeping the soil constantly moist is a recipe for plant rot, and may also attract mealybugs.
+If you see white streaks on the stem, then you’ll need to know how to treat mealybugs on succulents to bring your plant back to full health.
+But the bottom line should be: low water doesn’t mean NO water.

 Propagate the Correct Way